Principal - Lesley Welsh

 • A secure base for students who require additional support in an alternative space to the classroom.
 This can be for a ‘time out’ or for a longer period, based on each individual students’ needs.

-• Programmes which develop social and emotional skills, such as LEGO Therapy and friendship circles
+• Programmes which develop social and emotional skills, such as LEGO Therapy and Talkabout Teenager

-• Specialised reading support through our Thinking Reading and Fresh Start Programme
+• Specialised reading support through our Fresh Start Programme and Reading Plus.

 • Support and encouragement for students so that they feel able to attend their lessons and participate fully in school life.